nemanja-m/super-mario-agent/README.md

 ## Training

-Learning process is started with
+Training process is started with

 ```
-python learn.py
+python train.py
 ```

 All available arguments and their default values are described in `args.py`.